CVE-2025-1242

 What is documented

-Per the researcher’s coordinated-disclosure repository, the Azure IoT Hub administrative credential (the iothubowner shared access policy) was reachable through unauthenticated API responses, the mobile application bundle, and device firmware.
-Per the researcher’s repository, the credential was reachable in API responses since at least May 2019, approximately six years prior to disclosure, and was retained across an IoT Hub migration.
+Per the maintainer’s coordinated-disclosure repository, the Azure IoT Hub administrative credential (the iothubowner shared access policy) was reachable through unauthenticated API responses, the mobile application bundle, and device firmware.
+Per the maintainer’s repository, the credential was reachable in API responses since at least May 2019, approximately six years prior to disclosure, and was retained across an IoT Hub migration.

 Primary sources